Kitchen Essentials

 My Must-Have Kitchen Tools

-A very sharp knife (trust me, you will use this everyday)
+Sharp knife set (trust me, you will use these everyday)

 Cast-iron skillet & stainless sauté pan